belzecue/BimDav_godot-rollback-netcode/README.md

   All peers should be added before calling `SyncManager.start()`.

 - `start() -> void`: Starts synchronizing!
-This should only be called on the "host" (ie. the peer with id 1), which will tell all the other clients to start as well.
+This should only be called on the "host" (the peer with id 1), which will tell all the other clients to start as well.
 It's after calling this that the "Virtual methods" described below will start getting called.

 - `stop() -> void`: Stops synchronizing.
-If called on the "host" (ie. the peer with id 1) it will tell all the clients to stop as well.
+If called on the "host" (the peer with id 1) it will tell all the clients to stop as well.

 - `clear_peers() -> void`: Clears the list of peers.